dantewarhola/ShadowMsg/README.md

 ### Room Sharing Link

 Every room has a direct join link automatically generated.
-Copy it with one click and send it to your contact — they land straight on the join page with the room ID pre-filled.
+Copy it with one click and send it to your contact, they land straight on the join page with the room ID pre-filled.

 > 📸 *[Screenshot: the share link bar at the bottom of the Create Room page or inside the empty chat state, showing the full join URL like "https://yourchat.vercel.app/join/roomname" with a green Copy button on the right side]*